iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.5.0/report.md

 <img src="3_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 3 reviews"/>
 </p>

+> The app (on android) started using a lot of battery capacity, so I force-stopped it and restarted my phone.
+Now it is fine.
+The only reason the app does not receive more stars is that it is not in use by enough people.<br> :date: __2021-01-15 21:51:13__

 > Applies to build 1.5.0.
 United States visitors will find the app will not download from PlayStore.
 Do not know if same issue exists with iPhone.
 Several workarounds.
 Need to set PlayStore to Canada site.
 (1) Google has an option to change country for apps.
 States cannot change back for a year.
 (2) Can reset your phone and then apply for a new Google account once in Alberta.
 (3) Buy a prepaid phone which I did.
 Do not sign into your US Google account.
 Create new Google account.<br> :date: __2021-01-05 20:26:24__

 > Good<br> :date: __2020-12-03 11:14:09__